samarth-robo/blog/_posts/2021-07-26-monitor_cpu_memory.md

 ---

 We often need to monitor the RAM usage of a long-running process.
-For example, to see if a mysterious segfault in out ML training is caused by a memory leak.
+For example, to see if a mysterious segfault in our ML training is caused by a memory leak.
 The following script runs your executable while logging its % RAM and CPU usage to a `.txt` file.

 Run it like so: `$ . monitoring_script.sh`.
 (You will need to make it executable before the first time: